 We reviewed Duke transmission outages impacting a selection of days where transmission refusals were coincident with AFC reductions.
 Five of these days were chosen to provide a representation from across the period of study.
-These were October 14, November 11 and 23, and December 4 and 31.
+These were January 5 and 20, February 14 and 19, and March 8.
 We evaluated the impacts of transmission outages on the flowgate by solving a power flow case with and without the component in service and observing the resulting changes in flow on the flowgate.
-We found no outages to have made an impact on these days.
-We did notice outages on the SCEG system that had a noticeable impact, but its system is outside the scope of our review.
+We found none of the outages to have made an impact on these days.